 Moving forward, I shall wear my flip-flops to the beach, so I no longer have to scoop up sand when I’m walking.
 I’ll also wear my flip-flops when there’s a downpour.
 There’s no way I’m going to get my shoes wet and stink for days.

 Of course, I’m going to wear my flip-flops in hostels — because hostel bathrooms can get really nasty.
 For some people, flip-flops are a great tool for killing cockroaches.

-Okay, maybe you don’t have to carry a torchlight with you to the supermarket if you don’t think it’s necessary.
+Okay, maybe you don’t have to carry a torch light with you to the supermarket if you don’t think it’s necessary.
 Just make sure you have it ready in your travel backpack.
-You never know how useful it is until you really need it.
+You’ll never know how useful it is until you really need it.

-A torchlight is an important gadget, especially for travellers who are planning to explore a cave or the jungle.
-Even if you’re not going to do any of these activities, you may need it when the electricity suddenly goes out, or when you find yourself lost in an unfamiliar place.
+A torchlight is an important gadget, especially if you’re planning to explore a cave or the jungle.
+Even if you’re not going to do any of these activities, you may need a torch light when the electricity suddenly goes out, or when you find yourself lost in an unfamiliar place.

 I recommend you to carry a headlight, too.
 It’s small and can fit in your pockets.
 It comes in handy when you need to walk in the dark in your hostel room without having to turn on the light and wake everybody else up.

 In Cambodia, some of the locals use their headlights when riding their motorbikes.
 If their motorbike lights no longer work, it’s not such a big deal for them.
 They use their headlights instead!